LawleyClasses/230-spring2017/README.md

 ### Week 16: WordPress Themes

 ## Additional Policies

+### Important RIT Deadlines
+- Last day of add/drop is 30 January 2017.
+- Last day to withdraw with a grade of “W” is 21 April 2017.

 ### Communication
 Any updates to assignments and any emails that I need to send to individual students will be done through MyCourses.
 This means you should regularly check your email and the Slack for this course.
 I check both email and Slack frequently, and will try to always respond within 24 hours (the exception to this is when I’m traveling, for which I’ll give you advance notice).
 You will get a faster response using Slack, with the bonus that other people in the class can help answer questions, as well.
 Please send mail to me using your RIT account, and include the course number (110) in your subject line—that will significantly improve my response time!
 ### Late Policy